O’Neill alumna Sara Hindi (BSPA’15) knew she wanted to connect with students at O’Neill IUPUI, but she didn’t quite know how.

 But another email would change that.

 This time, it was a message from O’Neill asking alumni to join the school’s new Mentor Collective program.
-O’Neill is the first school at IUPUI to pilot the online mentoring community and is building its alumni mentors to be ready for students.
+O’Neill is the first school at IUPUI to participate in the online mentoring community and is building its alumni mentors to be ready for students.

 “I remember what it felt like to not know what I wanted to do yet,” Hindi recalls.
 “I also remember the mentors who helped me figure it out.
 Being in Mentor Collective would allow me to do the same for current students.”